top of page

 Diagram showing side load from prying versus straight axial extraction with bearing-driven puller

 A seasoned marine mechanic spent nearly an hour trying to remove a stuck impeller.
+Not because he didn't know what he was doing.
+Because he didn't have the right tool.

-He had bent two flathead screwdrivers so they could dig into the impeller hub.
-He grabbed pliers to twist and pull at the hub.
-He worked it millimeter by millimeter, trying to “walk” it out of the pump housing.
+He'd bent two flathead screwdrivers to dig into the impeller hub.
+He grabbed pliers to twist and pull at it.
+He worked it millimeter by millimeter, trying to walk it out of the pump housing.
+This wasn't guesswork.
+It was experience trying to overcome poor leverage.

-Almost an hour later, the impeller still hadn’t come out cleanly.
+Thirty minutes in, the frustration was building.
+Almost an hour later, the impeller still hadn't come out cleanly.

 I handed him a bearing-driven puller with sharp teeth.
+Same pump.
+Same impeller.
+Four minutes later, it was out.

 Bent screwdriver and pliers used for improvised marine impeller removal